vaibhav-karnwal/react-tutorial-by-me/README.md

 ## Props

 >Props is the shortcut for properties, is the optional input that component can accept.
 It also allows the component to be dynamic.
+They are single values or objects containing a set of values that are passed to components on creation using a naming convention similar to HTML-tag attributes.
+They are data passed down from a parent component to a child component.

 ```jsx harmony
 import React from 'react'